neicnordic/sda-auth/README.md

 ## Running with Cross-Origin Resource Sharing (CORS)

-This servce can be run as a backend only, and in the case where the frontend is running somewhere else, CORS is needed.
+This service can be run as a backend only, and in the case where the frontend is running somewhere else, CORS is needed.

 Recommended cors settings for a given host are: